- Guidance for Organizations

 They are intended to support students in the digital environment by:

-While the charter commitments are voluntary, by officially agreeing to adopt the digital privacy charter, school boards across Ontario can demonstrate a strong, province-wide promise to protect our students' digital privacy, support accountability and transparency, and strengthen trust in Ontario’s schools.
+By adopting the digital privacy charter, school boards across Ontario can demonstrate a strong public commitment to protect our students' digital privacy, support accountability and transparency, and strengthen trust in Ontario’s schools.

 FAQs